 The book is short, the prose is lucid, and the topic engaging.
-And I disagree with almost every word in it.
+And I disagree with almost every word.

 Deneen argues that liberalism has failed because it has succeeded.
 However, after having read his book, I am not sure what it is about liberalism that has failed.
 It seems that its ”failure” is that liberalism is not conservatism.